Data Centers in Lucerne

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality Lucerne facilities provide access to a solid selection of regional and national carriers, as of September 2025.
-The market is dominated by carrier-neutral data centers, offering choice and competitive pricing for transit and transport services.
+Carrier Density & Carrier Neutrality: Lucerne facilities provide access to a good mix of national and regional carriers, with over 3 data centers available as of September 2025.
+Carrier-neutral options ensure competitive pricing and network redundancy.

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Lucerne, as of September 2025.
-Businesses connect to cloud providers by establishing private network connections (PNI or wave) to the primary Swiss interconnection hub in Zurich, which hosts all major cloud provider points of presence.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Lucerne as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to interconnection hubs in Zurich.

 Power Analysis